Gakko II

-Gakko II (学校II, Gakkō II) is a 1996 Japanese film directed by Yoji Yamada.
+Gakko II (学校II, Gakkō II), also known as A Class to Remember II, is a 1996 Japanese film directed by Yoji Yamada.
 It is a sequel to Yamada's 1993 film A Class to Remember.

 The film was Japan's submission to the 69th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.